MaksymSharinDev/warshop-progressive-web-app/README.md

 This project was born as an idea by some vicissitudes that reached me at the date of writing (24/02/21 ) : <br>
 - a customer dropped my offer,
 - i have 2 web-development cadets to train
-- Tech skills and  to build up
+- a Tech skillset to build up and showcase them
 - Doing some R&D for expand my IT consulting domains firepower

 ## Overview